-The most difficult challenge with the Maths FB is to enter each equation with the correct syntax.
+As we will see, the most difficult challenges with the Math FB is to enter each equation with the correct syntax.

-We will use the Maths FB to enter the parametric, kinematic equations of an Epitrochoid Curve.
+We will use the Math FB to enter parametric and kinematic equations of an Epitrochoid Curve.

-Epitrochoid Curve definition: 'the curve that is generated by a point that is within the frame of a circle, where that circle rolls without slipping around the outside of a circle that is fixed to the machine frame'.
+Epitrochoid Curve: the curve that is generated by a point that is within the frame of a circle, where that circle rolls without slipping around the outside of a circle that is fixed to the machine frame.

 If the position equations are not correct, the curve will not be correct.

-If the velocity equations are not correct, the plot of the Cam is not correct.
+If the velocity equations are not correct, the contact between the Cam-Follower and the Cam is not correct.